scherroman/TweetMapAnsible/README.md

 - **Restart Web App Hard**:
     - `ansible-playbook restartWebAppHard.yml1

+Warning: EVERY TIME YOU SSH BACK INTO THE MASTER VM EXIT AN SSH SESSION AND THEN SSH BACK INTO THE MASTER VM, TO SSH-FORWARD PROPERLY TO THE PRIVATE VMS, YOU MUST START UP SSH-AGENT AGAIN WITH (haven’t been able to automate it without errors):
+Startup ssh-agent:  eval $(ssh-agent -s)
+Add ssh keys to agent:  ssh-add

+Note: SOMETIMES TAKES A COUPLE OF MINUTES FOR SSH-AGENT FORWARDING TO START WORKING PROPERLY.

 Note: Unlike Bash scipts, Ansible scripts are idempotent, meaning they may safely be run as many times as needed to reach the desired state.

 ### Testing Nginx Setup: